EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/training_gp_tutorial.md

 </div>

-To represent the inputs to the simulator, the EXAUQ-Toolbox uses objects called `Input`s, which behave much like ordinary tuples of numbers.
-We can create `Input` objects like so:
+To represent the inputs to the simulator, the EXAUQ-Toolbox uses objects called [`Input`][exauq.core.modelling.Input]s, which behave much like ordinary tuples of numbers.
+We can create [`Input`][exauq.core.modelling.Input] objects like so:

 ``` { .python .copy }